jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

 * :ref:`test_duration_w_hours <how to measure sleep duration: test_duration_w_hours>` where I

-  - used `random.randint`_ to generate random numbers from the 24 hours in a day and :ref:`how to pass values` them in the timestamps
+  - used `random.randint`_ to generate random numbers from the 24 hours in a day and :ref:`how to pass values<telephone>` them in the timestamps
   - then test that the ``duration`` :ref:`function<what is a function?>` subtracts the hour for ``sleep_time`` from the hour for ``wake_time``

 I also saw these :ref:`Exceptions<errors>`